-Other conditions, considered to be fire risk conditions for the purposes of exercising our fire control powers, include:
+This table sets out other fire risk conditions we consider for the purposes of exercising our fire control powers.

-Condition Description Fire weather science The NZ Fire Danger Rating System includes measures, such as: Build-up Index (BUI) Initial Spread Index (ISI) Fire Weather Index (FWI) Grass curing percentage Fine Fuel Moisture Code (FFMC) Drought code (DC).
+Condition Description Remote Automatic Weather Station network (RAWS) Integral base-line data from the national network of weather stations across the country used to determine the New Zealand Fire Danger Rating system (below).
+These stations measure: • temperature • rainfall • relative humidity • wind speed and direction Fire weather science The NZ Fire Danger Rating System includes measures, such as: Build-up Index (BUI) Initial Spread Index (ISI) Fire Weather Index (FWI) Grass curing percentage Fine Fuel Moisture Code (FFMC) Drought code (DC).
 Topography Factors that influence how a fire spreads, including: steepness of slope direction fire is facing, i.e. aspect terrain features, e.g. gullies and chimneys.
 Fuel behaviour models The characteristics of fuel, or vegetation, that contribute to fire ignition and spread.
 History of fires History of recent fires and their ignition sources in the area, based on available fire data.
 Socio-economic factors Factors that influence the likelihood of fires being lit for cooking purposes and to dispose of rubbish in backyards, e.g. absentee owners and lifestyle blocks burning during holiday season.
 Expectations of the public to be able to light certain types of fires, e.g. cultural cooking fires.
 Time of year Time of year, e.g. land clearing forestry, land clearing hill and high country, late winter to spring.
 Public knowledge - awareness of the risks The expected public awareness of risks may be low, e.g. a large influx of visitors during summer holiday periods, who may reasonably be expected to have little understanding of the risks of lighting fires in an area.
-Proximity to property or other values The closeness of property or other valuables to fire, for example: If ife values, e.g. size of land parcels in an urban area distance from commercial forestry.
+Proximity to property or other values The closeness of property or other valuables to fire, for example: • life values, e.g. size of land parcels in an urban area • distance from commercial forestry.